Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Part6.md

+# 40 Something - The 2000s

-# Part 6 - Midlife Years
+Midlife Years

-Age 40-50

-2000 - 2010

-Milestones

-* End of the Dream
-* First Retirement
-* Death Strikes Home
-* World Travels